turingschool/backend-curriculum-site/module1/projects/perilous_journey_iterations/iteration_6.md

 title: A Perilous Journey
 ---

-# Iteration 6 - Supplies
+# Iteration 6 - Carrying Supplies

 We have assembled the wagons for our train to the pacific, but we aren't going to make it very far without supplies.
 It is, after all, a perilous journey.